radareorg/radare2-book/remoting_capabilities.md

     [0x004048c5]> =-

-If you can initialize a TCP or UDP server, add it with '=+ tcp://' or '=+ udp://'.
-Then redirect radare output to them.
-For instance:
+You can also redirect radare output to a TCP or UDP server (such as `nc -l`).
+First, Add the server with '=+ tcp://' or '=+ udp://', then you can redirect the output of a command to be sent to the server:

      [0x004048c5]> =+ tcp://<host>:<port>/
     Connected to: <host> at port <port>
     5 - tcp://<host>:<port>/
     [0x004048c5]> =<5 cmd...

-The `=<' command will send result of a command's execution at the right to the remote connection number N (or the last one used if no id specified).
+The `=<' command will send the output from the execution of `cmd` to the remote connection number N (or the last one used if no id specified).